Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Introduction

 \section{Introduction}

 Since the online bipartite matching problem was introduced by \citet*{karp1990optimal}, it has been playing an important role in the field of online algorithms.
 One of the most important applications of online matching is online advertising.
 When a user searches on a search engine, appropriate advertisements should be selected to show.
-In this problem, advertisers are modeled as offline vertices which are known to the algorithm in the beginning, and impressions (user searches) are modeled as online vertices.
-Edges between them indicate whether advertisers are interested in impressions.
-When an online vertex arrives, the online algorithm should immediately decide how to match it.
+In this problem, advertisers are modeled as \emph{offline vertices} which are known to the algorithm at the beginning, and impressions (user searches) are modeled as \emph{online vertices} which arrive one by one.
+The edges between them indicate whether (or how much, when the edges have weights) advertisers are interested in impressions.
+When an online vertex arrives, its incident edges are revealed and the online algorithm should immediately decide how to match it.

-\citet{karp1990optimal} proposed the worst case model, which measures the online algorithm's performance in the worst instance.
+\citet{karp1990optimal} proposed the \emph{worst case model}, which assumes the algorithm has no information about future online vertices, and measures its performance in the worst instance.
+Specifically, they considered the \emph{competitive ratio} of the algorithm, which is the ratio of the expected size (or expected total weight) of the matching by the algorithm to that of the offline optimal matching.
 They introduced the Ranking algorithm, achieving a competitive ratio of $1-\frac1e \simeq 0.632$ for unweighted matching, and proved its optimality.